alisharify7/operating-system-course/README.md

 # todo :

-add more schduling algorithm to lecture 5:
+add more scheduling algorithm to lecture 5:

 fair share scheduling